You Are Not Your Brain

 In contrast, a computer has no body, and no computer – no machine – has an identity in the same way that a living creature has: if I lose my arm and you replace it, I will be grateful, and it may function as my arm, but I will always have someone else’s arm attached to my body; but replace one transistor in the computer with another, or move the software from one machine to an equivalent one, it makes no difference.
 Copy the program onto a million equivalent pieces of hardware, and you have a million copies of whatever you started with.
 Identity works differently with machines and living creatures.

 You could, perhaps, one day be able to replicate the neurons in my brain with functionally equivalent software.
-But those neurons are triggered by messages from my skin, muscles, gut, kidneys and bladder: every part of your body sends messages to your brain.
-It is also affected by the proteins and other chemicals carried in your blood from glands all over the body, which change if you feel hungry, or get angry, or do almost anything, really.
-And then if your use cannabis or LSD or eat, drink or smoke many other psychoactive drugs (such as chocolate...), your brain is affected, not because your neurons are changed, but because their chemical environment has been changed.
+But those neurons are triggered by messages from my skin, muscles, gut, kidneys, bladder and much else: every part of your body sends messages to your brain.
+It is also affected by the proteins and other chemicals carried in your blood from glands all over the body, which change if you feel hungry, or get angry, or... do almost anything, really.
+And then if you use cannabis or LSD, or if you eat, drink or smoke many other psychoactive drugs (such as sugar, caffeine and chocolate), your brain is affected, not because your neurons have been changed directly, but because their chemical environment has been changed.

-Even if you could replicate both the neurons and their chemical environment, this 'functionally equivalent' software might be able to tell you the capital of France and how to sum the first hundred digits, but it will not be able to enjoy the taste of a good quality single malt; and even if you manage to replicate the chemical analysis performed by my palate, it will not experience the effect of the Scotch as it slides down my throat, slowly enters my bloodstream, and affects the various organs in my body.
+Even if you could replicate both the neurons and their chemical environment throughout the body (not just in the brain), this 'functionally equivalent' software might be able to tell you the capital of France and how to sum the first hundred digits, but it will not be able to enjoy the taste of a good quality single malt; and even if you manage to replicate the chemical analysis performed by my palate, it will not experience the pleasure and multiple effects of the Scotch as it slides down my throat, slowly enters my bloodstream, and affects the various organs in my body.
 It may be able to do many things, but it will not be me.

-In contrast, a program has no innate needs or desires, and it is not clear what these could even look like.
-You can program it to play chess or fold proteins, and you can program it to learn how to do these things, but you cannot program it to feel hungry, scared or lonely.
+In contrast, a program, an 'AI', has no innate needs or desires, and it is not clear what these could even look like.
+You can give it goals, but these are imposed from outside, they are not innate; you can program it to play chess or fold proteins, and you can program it to learn how to do these things, but you cannot program it to feel hungry, scared or lonely.
 A program has no self which is can seek to preserve, and it can have no children to carry on the flame of life after it has died.
+As Alex Wilkins says, "The fact that we’re going to die, the fact that those close to us can die, we can be betrayed by other humans, we can lose our reputation – it’s these things that a computer can’t experience that make us special.
+It is these things that make human intelligence unique."

 Many years ago, I read the ‘Robot’ books by Isaac Asimov; it seems to me that his vision of the future of artificial intelligence has stood the test of time, and rarely been equaled.
 I don’t see how his ‘three laws’ could be programmed, but if it can be done, then one day these laws, or something like them, could potentially give the robotic equivalent of a sense of purpose to artificially intelligent machines: not the same as the needs and purposes which drive living creatures, but not totally disconnected from them either.